cncf/cloud-native-community-cookbook/Recipes/timschili.md

 ## Equipment

+- Food mill, food processor, or immersion blender
-- Food mill or food processor
+- Chinois or sieve (if not using a food mill)
 - 5qt stock pot
 - 10qt stock pot